jaredlawson/jaredlawson.github.io/_pages/about.md

   limit: 5 # leave blank to include all the news in the `_news` folder
 ---

 I am a Ph.D.
 Candidate in the Department of Mechanical Engineering at Vanderbilt University.
 I work in the [Advanced Robotics and Mechanism Applications (ARMA) Lab]([http://arma.vuse.vanderbilt.edu/]) under [Dr. Nabil Simaan]([http://arma.vuse.vanderbilt.edu/index.php/people?id=75]).
+My dissertation research looks into enabling image and sensory-guided control of steerable robotic catheters for neurointervention.
+This work combines mechatronics, flexible rod modeling, fluoroscopic image segmentation, and control algorithms.

+My first experiences with surgical robotics were as a undergraduate intern at [Medtronic]([https://www.medtronic.com/en-us/healthcare-professionals/specialties/surgical-robotics/robotic-assisted-surgery.html]), where I contributed first as a quality engineering intern on the surgeon console team before becoming a mechanical design intern on the surgical instrumentation team.
+After graduating from Boston University with a B.S. in Mechanical Engineering, I began working at [Neocis, Inc.]([https://www.neocis.com/]) as a mechanical engineer on the YOMI robot-assisted dental surgery platform.

+While I loved my work at both companies, I found myself wanting to contribute not only on mechanical design, but on all aspects of the robotic systems, including modeling and control software.
+That led to me ultimately to my current graduate studies at Vanderbilt with Dr. Simaan, and I am still today as eager to learn and innovate as when I first began!

 <!--Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.